Arizona Suspended License Lawyer

 - Stating that the police officer’s traffic stop was illegal or without probable cause.
 Proof of this can lead to the court’s ruling that any evidence the officer obtained during the stop, is inadmissible, or unusable in the case.

-- Another defense could be that the defendant was unaware of the suspended license, and never received proper notice from the Motor Vehicle Division.
+- Another defense could be that the defendant was unaware of the suspended driver’s license, and never received proper notice from the Motor Vehicle Division regarding your motor vehicle record.
 Our team of suspended license attorneys in Arizona will work with you to develop a strong defense, depending on your unique circumstances.

 We can reduce the odds of serious traffic penalties, such as jail for this offense.
 To get started, contact us online and request a free case evaluation.

 If your license has been suspended or revoked, call (480) 471-4616 to speak with an Arizona suspended license lawyer at Corso Law Group.
-Our team will instruct you on what to do and what not to do to protect your rights during legal processes.
-Contact us today for a free case consultation.
+We care about the attorney-client relationship and our license suspension attorney team will instruct you on what to do and what not to do to protect your rights during legal processes.
+Contact our defense attorneys today for a free case consultation.